 - Microwave on high power until eggplant feels dry and pieces shrink to about 1 inch, about 10 minutes, flipping halfway through to dry sides evenly.
-Remove eggplant from microwave and immediately transfer to a paper towel-lined plate.
+Remove eggplant from the microwave and immediately transfer it to a paper towel-lined plate.

 - Spray olive oil In a large nonstick frying pan over medium heat, add the garlic and saute for 30 seconds.
-Next, add the red pepper and saute for a few minutes until the peppers begin to soften.
+Next, add the red pepper and saute for a few minutes until the peppers soften.

 - Add the tomatoes with the thyme and oregano and bring to a gentle simmer.
-Cook vegetables for another few minutes until the tomatoes are cooked and the flavours have melded.
+Cook vegetables for another few minutes until the tomatoes are cooked, and the flavours have melded.

 - Make two dips in the vegetables.
 Gently break the eggs and carefully pour each into its own dip.
 Use a fork to swirl the egg whites a little bit with the sauce, taking care not to break the yolks.
-Simmer gently for 8 to 10 minutes, until the egg whites are set, but the yolks are still runny.
-Remove from the heat, leave for a couple of minutes to settle, then spoon onto your plate and serve with the lowfat labneh or nonfat Greek yogurt.
+Simmer gently for 8 to 10 minutes until the egg whites are set, but the yolks are still runny.
+Remove from the heat, leave for a couple of minutes to settle, then spoon onto your plate and serve with the low-fat labneh or nonfat Greek yogurt.